 Ellen Pifer Prize for Best Undergraduate Student Essay on Nabokov

-Awarded annually for an undergraduate essay of any length.
+Awarded annually for an undergraduate essay between 2500-5000 words.
 Value $200.
-The student's advisor must sign an endorsement.
-Professors should nominate exceptional student essays by contacting the President and Vice-President of the IVNS at firstname.lastname@example.org.
+Nominations (including self-nominations) should be sent to the President and Vice-President of the IVNS at firstname.lastname@example.org.

 Named in honor of American Nabokov scholar Ellen Pifer.